Sewer56/Sewer56.BitStream/README.md

 ```

 ### Reading/Writing Structures (No Interface)
-If you want to just write structs without any bit packing whatsoever, you can use `ReadStruct<T>` and `WriteStruct<T>` in order to read/write unmanaged structures.
+If you want to just write structs without any bit packing whatsoever, you can use `ReadGeneric<T>` and `WriteGeneric<T>` in order to read/write unmanaged structures.

 ```csharp
 var expected = new TestStruct